thatquantumguy/qvm/RenderingManifests.md

 1. **Occlusion / Selection** – Determine which entities, surfaces, or volumetric regions are relevant to the current observer context.
 2. **Perspective Projection** – Transform those selections into a normalized cube‑map — a discrete representation of a spherical probe — producing bounded, observer‑centric viewpoints.
-3. **Metadata Derivation** – Extract volumetric material subscripts, server‑sent environmental lighting data, viewpoint relative per‑face normals, and the underlying geometric topology of the to‑be‑rendered scene.
+3. **Metadata Derivation** – Extract volumetric material subscripts, server‑side environmental lighting data, viewpoint relative per‑face normals, and the underlying geometric topology of the to‑be‑rendered scene.
 4. **Packaging** – Compile, compress, and package this data into a network‑efficient form.
 5. **Networking** – Collate and batch transmit render manifests for all clients at a consistent rate, preferring UDP where possible.